 The Plan for Peterborough

 - The Peterborough Public Health (PPH) COVID-19 Vaccination Distribution Implementation Plan was developed by PPH in accordance with the Ontario COVID-19 Vaccine Distribution Plan.
-The goal of the plan is to ensure at least 75% of the eligible population are vaccinated in the Peterborough region.

-- Full plan can be found here.
+- Original plan can be found here.

 Who decides the COVID-19 vaccine distribution priority in Peterborough region?